Dresovense/orange3-textable/docs/doc/widgets/length.rst

 Warnings
 ~~~~~~~~

+*Widget needs input.*
+    The widget instance is not able to emit data to output because it receives
+    none on its input channel(s).

 *Settings were* (or *Input has*) *changed, please click 'Send' when ready.*
     Settings and/or input have changed but the **Send automatically**
     checkbox has not been selected, so the user is prompted to click the